Frustrated when you baby won’t nap, especially when you’ve tried everything? You CAN keep your cool, especially with these tips.

-If these songs are too upbeat, try the slower ones that you know well.
+If these songs are too upbeat, try slower lullabies that you know well.
 The idea is to sing songs that are easy to think of.
 You just might lull your baby to sleep and keep your cool as well.

 You know how you’re at your worst when you’re alone?
-If you feel like you’ve been struggling with your baby’s lack of naps, ask friends or family to visit and help.
-You’re less likely to yell at the baby if your sister is in the same room.
+If you feel like you’ve been struggling when your baby won’t nap, ask friends or family to visit.
+You’re less likely to get frustrated if your sister is in the same room.

-The first few weeks are especially crucial because the baby exhibits erratic sleep patterns.
-Not to mention the zillion times the baby has to nap (does it seem like they nap seven times a day sometimes?).
+The first few weeks are especially crucial because the baby has erratic sleep patterns and needs to nap frequently (does it seem like they nap seven times a day sometimes?).

 Tell me if this sound familiar:

-You’ve been rocking your baby for what seems like over an hour now yet she still won’t sleep.
+You’ve been rocking your baby for what seems like over an hour now but she still won’t sleep.
 You’re frustrated and ask her, “Why won’t you just sleep?!”

-Yet if you step back, that’s a whole hour you devoted to doing the same thing over and over, clearly to no success.
+But if you step back, that’s a whole hour you devoted to doing the same thing over and over with no success.

-Instead, print out a list of ideas you can try when the baby is fussy and won’t nap and tape it to several walls.
+Instead, print out a list of ideas you can try when your baby won’t nap and tape it to several walls around your home.
 My list included techniques like:

 - Place in the Moby wrap